LiteObject/scikit-learn-security-tutorial/docs/feature-engineering.md

 2. **Experiment** - Modify `extract_features()` to add your own features
 3. **Apply it elsewhere** - Try feature engineering for other problems like spam detection or stock prediction

 Remember: Good feature engineering is like being a detective - you're looking for clues in the data that help solve the mystery.
-The better your clues (features), the better your AI can solve the case.
+The better your clues (features), the better your model can solve the case.

-Quality beats quantity.
-Ten good features usually work better than a hundred mediocre ones.
+Quality beats quantity every time.
+Ten thoughtful features usually work better than a hundred random ones.